Palisades Geohazard Risk Assessment Zones

 Using Adjacent Property Reports

 Existing reports for adjacent or nearby properties may be used to reduce new exploration if the area is geologically comparable.
 The new consultant must review, concur with, and assume responsibility for data from the prior report.
-This is particularly relevant where multiple neighboring properties were destroyed—shared geotechnical studies can significantly reduce per-property costs.
+This is particularly relevant where multiple neighboring properties were destroyed, and shared geotechnical studies can significantly reduce per-property costs.

 Self-Certification (Outside PGRAZ Only)